 Your search did not match any results.

-Logarithmic vs Linear Axes
+Charts - Logarithmic vs Linear Axes

 The Chart component supports two numeric axis types: linear (or continuous) and logarithmic.
 This demo shows two charts that display the same data but use different axis types.
 The bottom chart uses a linear axis, which makes it hard to analyze smaller value changes.
 For the top chart, a logarithmic Y axis is used to increase data readability.